emberjs/rfcs/text/0000-handlebars-strict-mode.md

 ```

 Again, the specific format here is unimportant and subject to change.
 The key
 here is that the JavaScript code produced by the compiler contains references
 (via the `scope` closure in this hypothetical compilation) to the JavaScript
 variables `BlogPost` and `titleize` in the surrounding JavaScript scope.

 The build tool is responsible for "linking" these undefined references by
-putting the compiled JavaScript code inside a JavaScirpt context where these
+putting the compiled JavaScript code inside a JavaScript context where these
 variables are defined.
 Otherwise, depending on the configuration, the undefined
 references will either cause a static (build-time) error from the linter,
 transpiler (e.g. babel) or packager (e.g. rollup or webpack), or a runtime